Rumpunzel/rpg-thingy/characters/talents/fight.md

 # Fight Feats

-### Juggernaut

-When attacking, roll an additional die for each opponent defending against you.

 ### Reckless

 When creating a boon with Vigor, you may make it enduring by suffering **1** physical stress.